alison985/setting-up-mac-dev-environment/ubuntu-22.04-jammy-framework.md

 > Created as a copy of the 21.04 document on 2022-07-16

-## Repo Creator's Opinions

-* When ordering a computer you do NOT want vPro in your Wifi chip.
-From what I read it has a remote machine takeover.
-Was designed for corporations to have access to employee laptops.
-* De-google, de-apple, de-monopolize yourself.
-* :The more you know: about computers the better off you will be.
-* Ubuntu with Gnome GUI is very equivalent to a Windows or Mac computer at this point(Oct 2021).
-The graphics are just not as sleek and you have more control and freedom.

-## Current Assumptions
-1. This set of assumptions are based on installing Ubuntu 22.04 LTS(July 7, 2022).
-By default:
-    * Some level of Wi-fi works
-    * Firefox is installed
-    * External Monitor plug-in works
-    * Connecting a printer works
-    * LibreOffice is installed
-1. You want a computer mirroring Alison's setup.
-Mix-and-match as desired.
-Use at your own risk as the GNU GPLv2 license says.
-1. You will need a USB key (portable USB) that is at least 4 GB large.
-This will allow you to make an Ubuntu bootable USB so you can install the OS on your new machine.
-PLEASE BE AWARE you have to _DELETE_ everything on it in order to do this*... pick a USB key to use accordingly.
-1. These instructions will get out of date relatively quickly.

-As of 2022-07-16.
 ```bash
 No LSB modules are available.
 Distributor ID:	Ubuntu